oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

 database session has been killed by the DBA, or reached a database resource manager quota limit.
-To help in those cases, :meth:`~SessionPool.acquire()` will also do a full :ref:`round-trip <roundtrips>` ping to the database when it is about to return a connection that was unused in the pool for 60 seconds.
+To help in those cases, :meth:`~SessionPool.acquire()` will also do a full :ref:`round-trip <roundtrips>` ping to the database when it is about to return a connection that was unused in the pool for :data:`SessionPool.ping_interval` seconds.
 If the ping fails, the connection will be discarded and another one obtained before :meth:`~SessionPool.acquire()` returns to the application.
 Because this full ping is time based, it won't catch every failure.
 Also network timeouts and session kills may occur after :meth:`~SessionPool.acquire()` and before :meth:`Cursor.execute()`.
 To handle these cases, applications need to check for errors after each :meth:`~Cursor.execute()` and make application-specific decisions about retrying work if there was a connection failure.
-Oracle's :ref:`Application Continuity <highavailability>` can do this automatically in some cases.
-Note both the lightweight and full ping connection checks can mask performance-impacting configuration issues, for example firewalls killing connections, so monitor the connection rate in `AWR
+Oracle's :ref:`Application Continuity
+<highavailability>` can do this automatically in some cases.
+Note both the
+lightweight and full ping connection checks can mask performance-impacting configuration issues, for example firewalls killing connections, so monitor the connection rate in `AWR
 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-56AEF38E-9400-427B-A818-EDEC145F7ACD>`__
 for an unexpected value.
 You can explicitly initiate a full ping to check connection liveness with :meth:`Connection.ping()` but overuse will impact